tonytrawl/WatchTowarr/README.md

 Settings, dismissed issues, and history persist in the mounted `./config` volume.
 The system-tray feature is desktop-only and isn't part of the Docker image; the container just runs in the background like any other service.

 \---

+## Get started in under a minute

+1. Download and run **`GuardTowarr.exe`**.
+It starts in the background with a tray icon (no console window).
+2. Right-click the tray icon → **Open GuardTowarr**, or browse to **http://localhost:9595**.
+3. A setup prompt walks you through your service addresses and API keys.
+Don't use one of the services?
+Just toggle it off and it won't bug you again.
+4. Done.
+GuardTowarr keeps watching in the background.

+## Where to run it

+GuardTowarr was built to run on your **main PC, not your server**.
+The whole point is catching downtime, and a monitor running *on* the server goes down *with* the server.
+Running it on your everyday machine means it can actually tell you when the server or a service becomes unreachable.

+You can run it on your server if that suits you better, it just works best off-box.

 ## What it does